On finiteness and tails of perpetuities under a Lamperti-Kiu MAP: Introduction and Preliminaries

+where $\eqL$ means equality in law.
 Moreover, any self-similar Markov process taking values in $\R^*$ of index $\alpha$ can be constructed in this way.
 The first hitting time of zero by $X^{(x)}$ is $\int_0^\infty\exp(\alpha\xi_s)ds$ which equals $A_\infty$ when $\alpha=1$.
 Many papers are devoted to the study of the Lamperti transform of self-similar Markov processes.
 For example see \cite{bertoin2005}, \cite{Rivero2011}, \cite{KIU1980183}, \cite{Lamperti1972} and \cite{Lamperti62}.
 Other applications of MAPs and their exponential functionals include multi-type self-similar fragmentation processes and trees, for example see \cite{stephenson2017expfunc}.

 The focus of this paper is on the finiteness and right tails of $A_\infty$ and $B_\infty$.
 The right tails of a distribution determine which positive moments exist and whether it is a member of the classes of heavy-tailed, long-tailed or subexponential distributions.
 These classes of heavy tailed distribution are of particular interest to us because of their applications in finance, risk theory and insurance (for instance see\cite{ibragimov2015heavy}, \cite{rachev2003handbook}, \cite{resnick2007heavy}).
 Empirical data often shows realised market returns to be heavy tailed (see \cite{cont2010empirical}, \cite{Jung2000empiricalheavy}).
 This motivates both considering Lamperti-Kiu processes with Lamperti-Kiu components which are heavy tailed and studying $A_\infty$ as an example of a heavy tailed distribution.